NordicPlayground/puck/_tutorials/location.md

 Name your program something cool and press OK.
 Right click on your newly created program in the left column, and select New File.
 Name your file main.cpp.

 > ![](../images/mbed_new_file.PNG)
+> Creating a new file in the Compiler

 Now we have an empty main.cpp file, but before we write some code, we want to import a library that we've created.
 It's a Puck library, which makes Puck creation very easy by handling some of the more tedious housekeeping required to keep a puck running.